orsinium/blog/content/posts/go/safe-api.md

 ## Value vs pointer receivers

-It is a valuable information for the caller code if the called method or function can have side-effects and not only return a result but also modify some values.
-However, there is no notion if mutability in Go, only pointers and values.
+It is valuable information for the caller code if the called method or function can have side effects and not only return a result but also modify some values.
+However, there is no notion of mutability in Go, only pointers and values.
 If it's a pointer it can be modified, if it's a value, it can't.
 Because of that, I prefer to define methods on value receivers rather than pointer receivers:

 ```go
 // Not good.
 We don't know if calling the method will modify the Flag or not.